Travel cancellation cover - be insured at the right time

 What am I entitled to if my flight is delayed or cancelled?

-Should your flight be delayed, rerouted or cancelled you are entitled to certain requirements from your airline including:
+Should your flight be delayed, rerouted or cancelled you're entitled to certain requirements from your airline including:

 Food or drink – usually in the form of vouchers from suppliers found in the departure lounge.

-Access to phone calls and wi-fi – internet access may not be readily available in the airport you’re stuck in, but you should be able to ring family members or friends.
+Access to phone calls and wi-fi – internet access may not be readily available in the airport you’re stuck in, but you should be able to call family members or friends.

 Accommodation – should you be staying overnight waiting for your next flight.
 This also includes transport from the airport to the hotel and vice versa.